Gestalt at Monument Valley

 Dimensions: 33.5 x 45.5″

-Media: archival pigment print on 100% Italian cotton rag paper, with satin UV lamination, mounted to dibond, in shadow box frame
+Media: photographic print on 100% Italian cotton rag paper, with satin UV lamination, mounted to dibond, in shadow box frame

 Natalie Christensen’s photography is an extension of her practice as a psychotherapist.
 Breaking down her environment into simple compositional elements, she is able to find sublime beauty in places mostly left hidden and ignored.